Changing a Spousal Support Order in Ontario

 Parties may also proceed with a Motion to Change for contested spousal support issues by requesting the court to rule on the matter.
 In order to vary an existing support order, the party seeking to vary the order must prove (on a balance of probabilities) that there has been a material change “in the condition, means, needs or other circumstances” of either former spouse since the making of the spousal support order (see the Divorce Act, s.
 17(4.1)).

 In order to be considered “material,” the change must be one that “would likely have resulted in different terms” if those circumstances had been in existence at the time of the original order (Willick v.
 Willick).
-Further, the change cannot have in the contemplation of the parties or the judge at the time of the original order.
+Further, the change cannot have been in the contemplation of the parties or the judge at the time of the original order.

 This can be a difficult test to meet, given that the change must be one the court making the original order did not foresee at the time and cannot be considered to have taken into account.
 Retirement, changes in employment, and the remarriage of one partner may all be foreseeable changes, depending on the specific circumstances of the parties.
 The court has discretion to determine which events constitute a material change in any given case.